ADHD In Women: Why It's So Hard To Get Diagnosed & How To Get Relief

 - Poor gut health: "Dysbiosis of the gut has been associated with certain neuropsychiatric conditions such as ADHD," says Naidoo.
 This is likely due to the fact that healthy gut bacteria play a key role in synthesizing precursors for dopamine and other neurotransmitters—and if your gut's not happy, this process may be impaired.

-- Problematic foods: Evidence suggests gluten, dairy (particularly A1 milk caseins), plus artificial food colorings and additives may contribute to ADHD symptoms in certain sensitive individuals.
+- Problematic foods: Evidence suggests gluten6, dairy (particularly A1 milk caseins7), plus artificial food colorings and additives may contribute to ADHD symptoms in certain sensitive individuals.
 "Any type of inflammatory, highly processed packaged food may also alter the gut microbiome in a way that worsens ADHD symptoms," says Naidoo.

-- Micronutrient deficiencies: Deficiencies in zinc have been associated with hyperactivity, while other studies suggest that people with ADHD may have low levels of vitamin D, iron, and magnesium, which are involved in dopamine synthesis.
+- Micronutrient deficiencies: Deficiencies in zinc8 have been associated with hyperactivity, while other studies suggest that people with ADHD may have low levels of vitamin D, iron, and magnesium9, which are involved in dopamine synthesis.

 - Poor stress management: As mentioned earlier, many women with ADHD may find their symptoms really get out of control during stressful periods or transition periods, like starting a new job, being slapped with new responsibilities at work, having a baby, etc. These can limit their already taxed executive functioning—particularly if they don't have a stress-relieving outlet or regular daily routines.

-- Toxin exposure: While research in this area is limited, some functional medicine physicians, including George Papanicolaou, D.O., have found associations between heavy metals and ADHD symptoms, which he discussed on a recent podcast.
-Some studies have also suggested that people may develop ADHD symptoms after exposure to mold toxins.
+- Toxin exposure: While research in this area is limited, some functional medicine physicians, including George Papanicolaou, D.O., have found associations between heavy metals10 and ADHD symptoms, which he discussed on a recent podcast.
+Some studies have also suggested that people may develop ADHD symptoms11 after exposure to mold toxins.

 It's important to note that certain habits and health conditions can lead to symptoms that mimic some ADHD symptoms—but these symptoms alone don't necessarily indicate true ADHD.
 Poor sleep, for example, can both mimic ADHD and exacerbate true ADHD.
 According to Zylowska, some other issues with symptoms that mimic ADHD include thyroid problems, hormonal imbalances, perimenopause, and micronutrient deficiencies, among others.